anitagraser/movement-analysis-tools/README.md

 # Tools for the analysis of movement data

-A collection of open source projects in the upcoming field of movement data science (ordered by main language and first GitHub commit date).
+A collection of open source projects in the upcoming field of **movement data science** (ordered by main language and first GitHub commit date).

+**Note**: this repository only tracks projects related to movement data science.
+A general survey of spatiotemporal tools is provided by [Alam et al. 2021].

 ## Python